yaqwsx/bcthesis/symdivine.md

 store i32 42, i32* %a, align 4
 \end{minted}

-This piece of bit-code stores constant 5 to `%a`, then assigns the value of `%a` to `%b`.
+\noindent This piece of bit-code stores constant 5 to `%a`, then assigns the value of `%a` to `%b`.
 The last operation stores constant 42 to `%a`.
 With no generations, the last store operation would change both values of `%a` and `%b`, so it is necessary to keep track of each variable's history.

 ## Implementation\label{subsec:symdivine:smt:impl}